Home » Biblical Meanings » Biblical Meaning Of The Color Green

 In apocalyptic visions, green can also symbolize the eternal life and new beginnings that await God’s people.
 It’s a reminder that, no matter how chaotic the world gets, God’s plan includes a future where life, peace, and prosperity prevail.

-See Also: Biblical Meaning Of Ivy
+See Also: Biblical Meaning Of Waking Up At 3am

 Wrapping Up This Part